 Trail Mix Energy Bites

 The following recipe and photography were provided by local blogger Abby Thome of The Thome Home.

-Having nutritionally dense snacks on hand that are as visually appealing as they are delicious is key to my kids gravitating towards a healthier snack option.
+Having nutritionally dense snacks on-hand that are as visually appealing as they are delicious is key to getting kids and adults to make healthier choices.

 Trail Mix Bites

-These little bites are loaded with good-for-you ingredients including ground flaxseed, chia seeds and oats, which help keep your belly full all while providing a nutritional boost.
+• It’s loaded with good-for-you ingredients.
+These little bites are loaded with good-for-you ingredients including ground flaxseed, chia seeds, and oats, which help keep your belly full all while providing a nutritional boost.

+Trail Mix Energy Bites